 - Arrange the trays in the dehydrator so that there will be good air circulation between the trays and between the leaves.

 - Set the dehydrator on the lowest setting.
 The suggested temperature is between 95 degrees Fahrenheit and 115 degrees Fahrenheit.
-It will usually take around 4 hours, depending on the number of leaves to dry and humidity.
+It will usually take around 4 hours, depending on the number of leaves to dry and the humidity.

 - Check the herbs periodically.
 Use the shortest time setting possible on the food dehydrator.
 If not yet dry, set on bursts of dehydrating cycle and check between cycles.

 How To Store Dried Oregano

 No matter what method was used in drying oregano, it has to be stored properly.
-Check whether leaves are totally dry, without any drop of moisture in them.
+Check whether the leaves are totally dry, without any drop of moisture in them.
 Moisture will cause the dried leaves to have mildew and fungus.

 The leaves are dry once they fall off the stems if air-drying, easily slide off and crumble from the stem when oven-drying, or brittle and easily crumble when microwave-drying or dehydrating.